barrucadu/barrucadu.co.uk/index.markdown

 gpg: 9F58FC68
 ---

 I am Michael Walker, otherwise known online as barrucadu.
-I am currently a student of Computer Science at the University of York.
-My technical interests include the mathematical foundations of computer science, type systems, functional programming, operating systems, and computer architectures.
+I am currently a graduate of Computer Science from the University of York, due to start a Ph.D in the same in September.
+In the mean-time, I'm interning at [CoreFiling](http://www.corefiling.com/) and wondering what to do with my life.

+My academic interests include functional programming, compilers, type systems, and operating systems.
+My non-academic interests include small fuzzy animals, but sadly I can't sit in an office and play with those all day.
+Yet.

 See my [CV](cv.pdf) and [presentations and publications](publications.html).